-Visit the far southern end for an early breakfast in buttery yellow light, grab a chair at one of the simple beach shacks and order an ice-cold, freshly-cut coconut and an energising açai berry sorbet.
-Then sit back and watch the city’s beautiful people emerge for their start-of-the-day dip.
+Visit the far southern end for an early breakfast in buttery yellow light.
+Then, grab a chair at one of the simple beach shacks and order an ice-cold, freshly-cut coconut and an energising açai berry sorbet.

 On this tailor-made trip to Breathtaking Brazil, you will explore the lively city of Rio de Janeiro, home to Ipanema and Copacabana beaches; experience the stunning Foz do Iguaçu National Park and see the world’s largest waterfalls system.

 Copacabana is amazing, the over-the-top atmosphere apparent even in the mosaic pavements, designed by Burle Marx to represent images of rolling waves.
-The seafront is backed by a line of prestigious, high-rise hotels and luxury apartments.
 If Copacabana is nowadays past its prime, it’s still an enjoyable place to sit and watch the world go by, and at night on the floodlit beach football is played into the early hours.